 You and/or your organisation can get involved by:

-- Downloading the free resources, or picking them up in person from our stands.
-These include the self-help leaflets giving guidance for those at risk, or those who want to help.
+• Downloading free resources to share with your community.
+These include the self-help leaflets giving guidance for those at risk, or those who want to help

-- Sharing a picture of yourself with the “I’d Ask badge”, available from our resources page, on social media.
+• Sharing a picture of yourself with the “I’d Ask badge”, available from our resources page, on social media and tagging @stopsuicidecam

-- Embedding the STOP Suicide email tag alongside your email signature to show your support for the campaign and spread its message (see resources and information for more detail)
+• Embedding the STOP Suicide email tag alongside your email signature to show your support for the campaign and spread its message

-- Becoming a Campaign Maker – sharing your experiences and raising awareness within your community, either by social media, attending events or by placing our leaflets, posters and badges in key community buildings.
+• Becoming a Campaign Maker – sharing your experiences and raising awareness within your community, either by social media, attending events or by sharing our leaflets, posters and badges in your community.

 Contact Us